fenrishunter500/FATEBOOK/New Skills.md

 [SYSTEM NAME] uses the default FATE CORE skill list (FATE CORE, p.97) with the addition of the Magic Fight, Magic Shoot, and Magic Utility skills.

-These skills represent the innate magical properties of a magical girl.
-Just like no two magical girls are the same, so too do their powers vary wildly.
+These skills represent the innate magical properties of a Mahou Shoujo.
+Just like no two Mahou Shoujo are the same, so too do their powers vary wildly.
 Within the vast options available to a Mahou Shoujo, however, every spell can be roughly categorized into one of three major fields of effect: Fight, Shoot, or Utility.

 How two Mahou Shoujo decide to utilize these skills can be very different indeed.
 Whether striking with a summoned blade of fire, attacking with modified claws due to a transformation, or a simple punch augmented by magical energies, all three are represented by the Magic Fight skill.
 Similarly, a fireball, lightning bolt, magic gun, and eye beam all fall under Magic Shoot.